 In fact, the quickest way to supercharge your relationship with your spouse–or any relationship–is to supercharge your relationship with your Creator.
 Your relationship with God is the foundation upon which other relationships are built.

 Thank you for visiting our site.
 We hope you’ll take time to look around.
-We have books on anger resolution, the destruction caused by judgment (that was the source of our on-going conflict), and our covenant relationship with God (including the ancient ritual of cutting a blood covenant).
+We have books on anger resolution, the destruction caused by judgment (the source of our on-going conflict), and our covenant relationship with God (including the ancient ritual of cutting a blood covenant).
 More resources will be added soon.

 We’d love for you to sign up for our blog and share your insights on building healthy relationships.